You bought a gravel bike and want to get the most out of it? With a little gravel accessory in the right places, you can make your bike even better.

 Since things can get rough with the gravel bike, it's important that you don't lose control.
 A suitable drop bar and the right handlebar tape can help you with that.

-The longer your tours are, the more meticulously you should select bike parts and accessories that affect your seating position – especially a suitable handlebar.
-A good approach is to choose a slightly wider, comfortable handlebar with flare (exposed ends) to use.
+The longer your tours are, the more meticulous you should be in selecting bicycle parts and accessories that influence your seating position – especially a suitable handlebar.
+A good approach is to choose a slightly wider, comfortable handlebar with flare (flared ends) to use.
 One of our favorites among gravel handlebars is the SPANK Flare 25 Vibrocore.
-It is available in different widths and thus suitable for different shoulder widths.
-It also features a Spank "Vibrocore" – a filling that minimizes shocks and vibrations, relieving your hands and arms and bringing more calm to your upper body.
+It is available in different widths to suit different shoulder widths.
+Additionally, it features a Spank "Vibrocore" – a filling that minimizes shocks and vibrations, relieving your hands and arms and bringing more calm to your upper body.

-The handlebar tape of a gravel bike should be primarily non-slip and decently thick.
-Non-slip, because you don't want to slip off the handlebar, even when wet.
+The handlebar tape of a gravel bike should primarily be non-slip and decently thick.
+Non-slip, because you don't want to slip off the handlebars, even in wet conditions.
 Slightly thicker handlebar tape dampens vibrations and allows your hands to grip calmly and loosely.
 Products like Supacaz Super Sticky Kush have proven themselves with their silicone surface and a thickness of 3 mm.

 Accessories for a comfortable gravel cockpit